-Why Travel To Scotland?
-5 Reasons You Should Visit
+Why Visit Scotland?
+5 Reasons You Should Come to Scotland

 For some reason or another Scotland has come up on your radar as a holiday destination.